 (Page 257)

-difficult area of research because the concepts unclear.
+difficult area of research because the concepts are unclear.
 Should we look at poverty in the USA, Saudi Arabia or some other country to explain the 11th September attacks?
 Many parts of the research in this area show little or no consistency, even where good data is available.24 On the individual level, the explanation given is that the poor have less to lose by violence.
 Empirically, however, it is quite clear that there is no general correspondence here: Terrorists are systematically neither poorer nor richer, or better or worse educated, than non-terrorists.25

 A fourth risk factor is related to weak states, or ‘state capacity.’
 An important element in the definition of a well-functioning modern state is that it has a monopoly on the legitimate use of violence and more or less monopoly on the actual use of violence.
 In cases where states disintegrate, either for internal reasons or because of an invasion, and more or less anarchic circumstances prevail, the road to political violence is shorter than in stable states with an effective power apparatus.
 Political violence in the form of rebellion and civil war often includes an element of terrorism.
 The results of research in this area are clearer.26 Iraq after 2003 is a good example: Rebellion, resistance, local political violence and civil war were well mixed with terrorism in the years that followed.
-Al-Qada in Iraq was a consequence, not the cause, of the disintegration of the state.
+Al-Qaeda in Iraq was a consequence, not the cause, of the disintegration of the state.

 The fifth set of risk factors is to do with international relations, consisting of international politics and the regional neighbourhood.
 Studies of civil war as well as of terrorism show that in many instances it is the result of contagion.
-A conflict in one country spreads over the borders, for example by armed groups using friendly or anarchic neighbouring states as safe haven, by states supporting terrorist groups in neighbouring states, or by regional conflicts increasing the availability of weapons and experienced personnel.27 The Middle East again provides several examples, and the development of new Al Qada and IS groups in North Africa shows the same trend.
+A conflict in one country spreads over the borders, for example by armed groups using friendly or anarchic neighbouring states as safe havens, by states supporting terrorist groups in neighbouring states, or by regional conflicts increasing the availability of weapons and experienced personnel.27 The Middle East again provides several examples, and the development of new Al Qaeda and IS groups in North Africa shows the same trend.

 However, these five factors are no more than indirect causes.
 In most instances, neither political, social nor economic injustice and oppression lead to terrorism.
 Even within the same country it is not necessarily the case that it is